Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 November 2025 20.37.28 UTC
+- WIB: Jumat, 28 November 2025 21.30.34 UTC
-- WITA: Jumat, 28 November 2025 21.37.28 UTC
+- WITA: Jumat, 28 November 2025 22.30.34 UTC
-- WIT: Jumat, 28 November 2025 22.37.28 UTC
+- WIT: Jumat, 28 November 2025 23.30.34 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: technology
+Kategori: friendship